 - Marketing ops professionals have been moving from manager to director and VP level.
 We foresee that marketing operations will be an essential area of expertise for marketing VPs within the next few years.

 - Long term, marketing operations directors and VPs will most likely shift from directing to CMOs to becoming the CMOs.
 As Bizible puts it, it will be “due to their strong skills in aligning teams, understanding technology, and leveraging data.”

-How to Hire a Marketing Ops Professional
+How to Hire (and Keep) a Marketing Operations Professional